Remo D'Souza

-Remo D'Souza (born Ramesh Gopi Nair; 2 April 1974), is an Indian choreographer, actor, film director and producer, based in Mumbai.
-He is best known for his works in Yeh Jawaani Hai Deewani (2014) and Bajirao Mastani (2016).
-In a career span of more than 25 years, D'Souza has choreographed more than 100 films.
-He is one of the successful and renowned choreographers in the Bollywood industry and has been a role model to many Indian choreographers.
-He has also been a judge in the dance reality show Dance Plus for six consecutive seasons.
+Remo D'Souza (born Ramesh Gopi Nair; 2 April 1974) is an Indian choreographer, film director, and producer.
+Over the course of his career spanning more than 25 years, D'Souza has choreographed more than 100 films.
+He is considered the most successful and renowned choreographer in the Hindi film industry and has served as a role model for many Indian choreographers.
+Additionally, he has been a judge on the dance reality show Dance Plus for seven consecutive seasons.

-Personal life
+Early and personal life

-D'Souza hails from Olavakkode, Palakkad, Kerala, born on April 2, 1974, in Bangalore into a Hindu family as Ramesh Gopi Nair to Gopi Nair, a chef in the Indian Air Force, and Madhaviyamma, a housewife.
+D'Souza hails from Olavakkode, Palakkad, Kerala, born on 2 April 1974, in Bangalore into a Hindu family as Ramesh Gopi Nair to Gopi Nair, a NC(E) in the Indian Air Force, and Madhaviyamma, a housewife.
 He has an elder brother, Ganesh, and four sisters.
-D'Souza completed his schooling at the Air Force School, Jamnagar, Gujarat.
 During his school days, he was an athlete and won prizes in the 100 meter race.

-D'Souza studied in Jamnagar, Gujarat.
+D'Souza completed his schooling at the Air Force School, Jamnagar, Gujarat.
 He completed his 12th from there and during his HSC board exam, he realized that he didn't have any interest in studies.
 He immediately left school and went to Mumbai, but his father wanted him to join the Indian Air Force.
 Whatever he has learned about dance until now is on his own.
 He learned to dance by watching movies, music videos, etc. He would rather say Michael Jackson is his guru as he used to copy his steps watching his dance on the television and then choreograph his own steps by adding something extra.

-D'Souza is married to Lizelle Watkins (now D'Souza), an Anglo-Indian from Mumbai and converted to Christianity, he then changed his name to Remo D'Souza.
-Lizelle is a costume designer who has designed costumes for many television shows.
-They have two sons, Dhruv and Gabriel.
-Currently D'Souza lives with his family, in Andheri West, Mumbai.
-She also works with him and helps him in various projects.
+D'Souza is married to Lizelle Watkins (now D'Souza), an Anglo-Indian from Mumbai.
+After converting to Christianity, he changed his name to Remo D'Souza.
+Lizelle is a costume designer who has worked on various television shows, designing costumes.
+The couple has two sons named Dhruv and Gabriel.
+Currently, D'Souza and his family reside in Andheri West, Mumbai.
+Lizelle also collaborates with him and assists him in various projects.

 On 11 December 2020, D'Souza suffered a heart attack and was admitted to the ICU of Kokilaben Hospital, Mumbai.
 Soon, he recovered and got discharged.